Chinese kin: Chinese lineage associations

-Chinese kinship associations are the corporate forms of kins and the fundamental unit of Chinese ancestral religion.
-They provide guanxi (social network) to members and they build and manage ancestral shrines or temples dedicated to the worship of the progenitors of the kins as their congregational centers, where they perform rites of unity.
+Chinese kinship associations provide guanxi (social network) to members and they build and manage ancestral shrines or temples dedicated to the worship of the progenitors of the kins as their congregational centers, where they perform rites of unity.

 A lineage is a corporation, in the sense that members feel to belong to the same body, are highly conscious of their group identity, and derive benefits from jointly owned property and shared resources.
 Benefit derives from the surplus income of ancestral shrines and homes, which is reinvested by the managers or shared out in yearly dividends.
 Benefit of belonging to a lineage can also be measured in terms of protection and patronage.
 Ancestral temples also support local schools and engage in charitable work.

 Different lineages may develop through the opposite processes of fusion and segmentation.
 They can also be dispersed and fragmented into "multi-lineage areas" or concentrated in one place, or "single-lineage area".